smasongarrison/syllabi/MegaSyllabus.md

 #### Submissions

 It's your responsibility to ensure that I receive your assignment by the established deadline and that the submitted version is complete and correct.
-Unless otherwise specified, all work must be submitted through Canvas.
+Unless otherwise specified, all work must be submitted through Canvas (or GitHub if that is the LMS).

-Unless you have communicated with me in advance, there will be no makeup quizzes or tests.
+Unless you have communicated with me in advance, there will be no makeup tests or exams.

 ### Incomplete Grades